 What If It Rains?

 If it rains, you do what they do over in Hawaii: let it rain.
 It need not spoil your trip.
 If it really opens up into a downpour, you can retreat to the tent, and break out a game of cards or dice.
 These are small items easily tucked into an odd corner, for just such occasions.
 Or, you can play verbal games such as, 20 questions; I Spy; or Going on a Trip.

 If your research says you may encounter some rain, then a waterproof jacket is advisable. there are many types, from the bright yellow jacket, hood and overall pants favored by construction workers, to expensive Gore-Tex™ jackets from the outdoor supply store.

 You can always get a simple plastic poncho, as well.
 An advantage to a poncho, is that it drapes down far enough to let you sit down without getting your backside wet; you have a built-in seat cover.
-Just be sure that you get a standard poncho, and not one of those 'buy it on the fly' types from convenience stores; those are often ones that you can see through, and will tear very easily.
-Those, too, are usually available at military surplus stores.
+Just be sure that you get a standard poncho, and not one of those 'buy it on the fly' types from convenience stores; those are usually see- through, flimsy plastic film, and they will tear very easily.
+The good kine are usually available at military surplus stores.

 Be advised that in some areas, it does occasionally rain in the summer.
 This includes the New England states, and some areas of the mountains in California.
 On my solo trip to Calaveras Big Trees, which I mentioned in my article on the basics, it did rain a little.

 No worries.
 I had my poncho, the rain fly on the tent, and the tent itself 'trenched.'
 I sat at the picnic table and enjoyed the gentle sound of the rain falling through the trees.